gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 63-can-rebuy
+## Current Branch: 64-system-settings
-Game variable signifying if rebuys are still allowed.

-The clock will change this to false when the round higher than seven and/or the break is higher than one.
+Get the version of the UI from the database.
+Will only have to update the database to change the version instead of deploying the server war file.